Abenaki Walking II, The Clearing of the Land

 Trunks and branches from ash trees—which the Abenaki believe were used to create the first humans—are inverted and painted to suggest people striding across the land.
 Walkers move freely through the woods until they encounter a palisade that blocks their path.
 Now burned and gouged, the Walkers turn their backs on the barrier, simultaneously shunning and shut out by this obstacle to their traditional movement across the land.

-The palisade is in the process of collapse, having served its purpose as protection for the settlers.
+A single post painted with an enlargement of the smallpox bacillus stands near the end of the palisade which is in the process of collapse, having served its purpose as protection for the settlers.
 The land beyond attests to changes wrought by European colonizers: a rock pile, orderly rows of apple trees, rusted farm equipment, tree stumps.
-A split-rail fence erected by the artist defines and encloses a grassy space.
+A split-rail fence erected by the artist defines and encloses a grassy space inside of which stand four pieces cut from a single oak tree, painted in pink or blue plaid to suggest a settler family, firmly-rooted and unmoving.

 The title of the installation, “The Clearing of the Land,” is engraved on a granite headstone at the entry to the site, followed by the date 1803, the year Europeans first received land grants in this part of Quebec.
 There is no end date on the gravestone, a signal that the clearing of land continues.